 For those with poor credit, a card with automatic reviews for credit line increase opportunities can be a valuable feature.

-Our rankings are determined on a number of factors, such as issuer reputability, customer satisfaction, and terms of the card itself.
+Our rankings are determined by a number of factors, such as issuer reputability, customer satisfaction, and terms of the card itself.
 The details of each card are listed above for easy readability to ensure you’re never victim to predatory lending.

 Despite the tricky language, receiving a pre-approved or pre-qualified offer for a card does not guarantee approval.
 What this actually means is that you’ve been identified by that issuer as having met a certain set of criteria for approval of that particular card, such as having a credit score above 650*.
 When applying for the card, you’ll be required to provide additional qualifying information, such as income and debts, that could disqualify you for the same card for which you were “pre-approved” or “pre-qualified”.